top of page

 TRAVELLING WITH YOUR HAMSTER

 If you are only going away for 2 or 3 nights, don’t worry about taking your hamster with you.
-While it is ideal to have someone look in on the little one, if this is not possible simply put in extra of the dry food mix and a few treats – a cockatiel seed bell, dog biscuit, etc. – as well as a small sturdy water bowl in a secure place in case the water spout on the bottle plugs up in your absence.
+While it is ideal to have someone look in once a day, if this is not possible simply put in extra dry food mix and a few treats, as well as a small sturdy water bowl in a secure place in case the water spout on the bottle plugs up (if you're still using a bottle).
 And give the sand bath/potty a clean just before you leave.

 If you are emigrating and considering taking your hamster with you, this FB group may be able to provide better details for travelling overseas: South Africans Emigrating With Pets